Things that go bump in the night

-“Yes, we will.”
-Agnis replied happily as she stroked his wing with a giggle.
+“Yes, we will,” Agnis replied as she stroked his wing with a giggle.
 Zero shuddered at the tingling feeling and sighed.
 Eventually, they made it back towards the tent, and Zero curled around the tent, letting Agnis jump off.
-He felt bloated and happy that his stomach was full, he closed his eyes and let sleep overtake him.
+He felt bloated and happy that his stomach was full; he closed his eyes and let sleep overtake him.

-The army continued to move towards the south, the endless plains continued to outstretched before them, overtaking twenty-seven miles without much problems.
-Many monsters ran away, when they smell or saw the large army that descended down upon them.
-When they saw and felt Zero’s presence, they scattered in fear for they knew that a powerful enemy was in the midst of the army.
+The army continued to move towards the south, and the endless plains outstretched before them, overtaking twenty-seven miles without many problems.
+Many monsters ran away when they smelled or saw the large army that descended upon them.
+When they saw and felt Zero’s presence, they scattered in fear, for they knew that a powerful enemy was in the midst of the army.

-They were also a few high level monsters that did sniff out Zero’s presence, but they didn’t challenge Zero for the territory.
-Instead, they watched with weariness for they thought that the army was part of Zero’s pack, and knew that if they attacked, they would be overrun.
+There were also a few high-level monsters that did sniff out Zero’s presence, but they didn’t challenge Zero for the territory.
+Instead, they watched with weariness, for they thought the army was part of Zero’s pack and knew that if they attacked, they would be overrun.
 Not a single one picked a fight that meant their death.
 Every creature had an intuitive instinct that would tell them when to pick a fight and when their death was near hand if they made a foolish move.
-This was the time, when the monsters on the plain knew the dangers around Zero’s group.
+This was when the monsters on the plain knew the dangers around Zero’s group.

-Not only that, majority of the General Liam’s army were all high level passing level 380.
-Compare to Zero and the players, they were a lot stronger, making the fight a lot more easier for them to comb through the field without much trouble.
-Even fighting against the Boar Mammoth wasn’t too much trouble, especially if they only lost about a six hundred of their soldiers.
+Also, most of General Liam’s army was all high level, passing level 380.
+They were a lot stronger than Zero and the players, making the fight a lot easier for them to comb through the field without much trouble.
+Even fighting against the Boar Mammoth was relatively easy, especially if they only lost about six hundred soldiers.

-While Zero took the brunt of the attack, the army was able to take care of the small fries quickly and efficiently, helping to lessen the damage to the army.
+While Zero took the brunt of the attack, the army took care of the small fries quickly and efficiently, helping to lessen the damage to the army.

-Crossing the thirty miles plains took over one and half day, when they reached the edge of the borders of Zero’s new territory, his pace started to slow down.
+Crossing the thirty miles plains took over one and a half days; when they reached the edge of the borders of Zero’s new territory, his pace slowed.
 He could still see the endless plains before him.
-The sharp scent of his territory had started to thin out, and instead a pungent sharp scent slapped him in the face.
+The sharp scent of his territory had started to thin out, and instead, a spicy, sharp scent slapped him in the face.

-His nose crinkled, he warily scanned his surroundings, not liking the smell ahead.
+His nose wrinkled, and he warily scanned his surroundings, not liking the smell ahead.
 The smell was three times worse than the Boar Mammoth’s smell.
 What attacked his nose reminded him of a bit of sewage mixed in with some strange plant smell that he couldn’t recognize.

 “Agnis, we’re finally crossing out of my territory.”

 “So soon?
 I thought it would be another couple of hours.”
-Agnis replied, while she was laying on his back.
+Agnis replied while she was lying on his back.

 The one thing that Zero wished he could do was laze around like Agnis, but he couldn’t shift into his human form to even ride a horse.
-Instead, he became a horse to Agnis, making him feel a bit peeved and jealous.
+So instead, he became a horse to Agnis, making him feel a bit peeved and jealous.

 “Yes, are you going to tell General Liam?”

 “I’m on it.”
-Agnis got up, slide down his back and went into a full sprint.
+Agnis got up, slid down his back, and went into a full sprint.

-The army went for a couple more minutes, until they halted, making people wonder why they had stopped.
-Soldiers started to split ways, and General Liam walked over on his horse.
+The army went for a couple more minutes until they halted, making people wonder why they had stopped.
+Then, soldiers started to split ways, and General Liam walked over on his horse.

 Zero lowered his head so he could hear him better.
 “General Liam, you’re here quite fast.”

 “I’m sorry for putting you through a large burden,” General Liam replied.
-He gripped the reins, even harder than usual, then look up towards Zero.
+He gripped the reins harder than usual, then looked up towards Zero.
 “I will make sure to back you up all the way.”

 “Don’t worry about me.”
-With a deep chuckle, General Liam smiled.
+Then, with a deep chuckle, General Liam smiled.
 “Even though I am a bit old, I for sure can keep up the fight.”

-Zero picked up his pace, Agnis followed, running up to his side, and climb on.
-This time, she stood on his shoulder to get a better look at what was in front of them.
-The moment he left his territory, he felt uncomfortable, as if he shouldn’t be there.
-His body tensed, and his teeth bared, he glared out into the distance waiting for any possible attack.
+Zero picked up his pace; Agnis followed, running up to his side, and climbed on.
+This time, she stood on his shoulder to better understand what was in front of them.
+Again, he felt uncomfortable leaving his territory, as if he shouldn’t be there.
+His body tensed, and his teeth bared; he glared out into the distance waiting for any possible attack.

 “Are you okay?”
-Agnis asked worriedly, they made it towards the front of the moving army.
+Agnis asked worriedly; they made it toward the front of the moving army.